-T&L 480 provides experience with a targeted population, which is in increasing demand for highly qualified educators.
+T&L 480 provides experience with a population for whom highly qualified educators are in increased demand.

 A master’s thesis is written to fulfill the requirements of this course.
 An oral examination on the thesis is required.

-All individuals licensed by the Illinois State Board of Education (ISBE) are required to complete licensure tests specific to their teaching license.
-Early Childhood majors must complete the following tests:
+Students seeking licensure by the Illinois State Board of Education (ISBE) are required to successfully complete a set of tests specific to the Early Childhood professional field: